Create and Manage Projects

 -

-A user with Tenant admin permissions for the Tenant the Project will belong to.
+A user with Tenant admin permissions for the Tenant the Project belongs to.

 -